A New Perspective on Debiasing Linear Regressions: Convex Constrained Least Squares

 \begin{remark} Some comments are in order.
 The existence of a vector $\vb'$ which is close to $\bbeta^*$, with a sufficiently small tangent cone is natural.
 If $\vb' = \bbeta^*$, this condition requires that $\bbeta^*$ has a simple structure; otherwise when $\vb' \neq \bbeta^*$ it does not require that $\bbeta^*$ has a simple structure, as long as it is close enough to a vector $\vb'$ with a simple structure.
 This enables consistent estimation of $\bbeta^*$ in high-dimensional settings.
 As an example (for a case when $\vb' = \bbeta^*$) consider the set $K = \{\bbeta: \|\bbeta\|_1 \leq \|\bbeta^*\|_1\}$ which is the LASSO constraint.
 Requiring that $\bbeta^*$ has a cone with small Gaussian complexity is equivalent to imposing a sparsity assumption on $\bbeta^*$.
-This example is considered in more details in Subsection \ref{lasso:sec} below.

 In addition, notice that the vector $\vb'$ in Theorem \ref{main_rst_cvs_ls} is not necessarily the same as the vector $\vb$ found by \eqref{step2_cvs_ls}.
 However, it may be useful to think that the vector $\vb$ is attempting to estimate $\vb'$ (although this intuition too is not necessarily precise).
 The existence of $\vb'$ guarantees that we can find a ``useful'' $\vb$ by \eqref{step2_cvs_ls} in step \ref{step_1}.
 After we find the desired $\vb$, one can compute the auxiliary vector $\hat\bmeta$ in step \ref{step_2} based on $\vb$ and $K$, and then use $\hat\bmeta$ to construct the debiased estimator $\hat\bbeta_d$ and the confidence interval as \eqref{ci} or \eqref{ci:sigma:est}. \end{remark}